EntropyString/EntropyString-Swift/README.md

 ### <a name="SecureBytes"></a>Secure Bytes

 As described in [Efficiency](#Efficiency), `EntropyString` uses an underlying array of bytes to generate strings.
 The entropy of the resulting strings is, of course, directly related to the randomness of the bytes used.
 That's an important point.
-Strings are only capable of carrying information (entropy); random bytes actually provide the entropy itself.
+Strings are only capable of carrying information (entropy); the random bytes actually provide the entropy itself.

 `EntropyString` automatically generates the necessary number of bytes needed to create a random string.
 On Apple OSes, `EntropyString` uses either `SecRandomCopyBytes` or `arc4random_buf`, both of which are cryptographically secure random number generators. `SecRandomCopyBytes` is the stronger of the two, but can fail if the system entropy pool lacks sufficient randomness.
 Rather than propagate that failure, if `SecRandomCopyBytes` fails `EntropyString` falls back and uses `arc4random_buf` to generate the bytes.
 Though not as strong, `arc4random_buf` does not fail.

-You may, of course, want feedback as to when or if `SecRandomCopyBytes` fails. `RandomString.entropy(of:using:secRand)` provides an additional `inout` parameter that acts as a flag should a `SecRandomCopyBytes` call fail.
+You may, of course, want feedback as to when or if `SecRandomCopyBytes` fails. `Random.string(bits:using:secRand)` provides the `inout` parameter `secRand` that acts as a flag should a `SecRandomCopyBytes` call fail.

 On Linux OSes, `EntropyString` always uses `arc4random_buf`.
 The `secRand` parameter is ignored.